Pilea Peperomioides: The Complete Chinese Money Plant Guide

 Feng Shui, Symbolism, and Gifting

-The name “money plant” is not just marketing — it connects to a genuine tradition.
+The name “money plant” is not just marketing.
+It connects to a genuine tradition.
 In Chinese feng shui practice, round-leafed plants are associated with coin-like energy, and Pilea peperomioides specifically is considered a symbol of prosperity and good fortune.
 Placing one in the wealth corner of a room (the far left corner from the entrance, according to the bagua map) is a common recommendation among feng shui practitioners.

 The plant’s prolific pup production adds a second layer of symbolism: abundance that multiplies and is meant to be shared.
 Gifting a Pilea offset to a friend is a tradition that predates the internet, rooted in the same Norwegian pass-it-on culture that first spread the plant across Europe.
-A small pot with a freshly separated pup makes a thoughtful housewarming or lunar new year gift — personal, living, and carrying a quiet wish for prosperity.
+A small pot with a freshly separated pup makes a thoughtful housewarming or lunar new year gift: personal, living, and carrying a quiet wish for prosperity.

 Frequently Asked Questions